susanBuck/dwa15-spring2019/laravel/db-production.md

 ## Summary

-One time setup steps:
+One time steps:
 + Obtain `root` MySQL password so you can access the MySQL command line tool
 + Using the MySQL command line tool, create a `dwa` MySQL user that can access your databases from your applications

 To be repeated for each application you create:
-+ Use the MySQL command line tool to create a new database for that specific project.
++ Use the MySQL command line tool to create a new database for that specific project

 ## Troubleshooting